rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 - Repeat for All supported color for the LED indicators:

-  The test will iterate through all supporeted colors of the indicatorand collecting user feedback accordingly.
+  The test will iterate through all supported colors of the indicator and collecting user feedback accordingly.

 - LED status confirmation (LED indicator Disabled):